Friends. I am the bona fide owner of a site called Begin with Butter, and I haven’t discussed butter. At all.

 Excuse me while I curl into a fetal position and sob.

 Butter is one of the most important elements in all of baking!
-It is one of the primary ingredients in almost all conventional pastry baking (and also in a huge number of savory baking recipes).
+It is one of the primary ingredients in almost all conventional baking recipes (and also in a huge number of savory baking recipes).
 It has an enormous ability to impact flavor, texture, and color in almost anything you bake.

 If flavor, texture and color don’t matter to you, then I guess this isn’t for you (but I…have questions).
 If you want to improve those three elements of your baking, think of this post as your entrée into the rare air of exceptional home bakers and professionals the world over.